legitbiz/SealsOfFate/README.md

 ![](/Assets/UI/SoF%20Title.png)

 ## Overview
-Right now, a single level is procedural generated with enemies and food pickups.
-We have basic combat in with the frameworks for designing and implementing new attacks.

 Seals of Fate is a prototype rogue-like built in the Unity engine using C#.
 Current it contains one procedural generated level with enemies and food pickups.
 It has basic combat in with the framework implemented to design more complex attacks.